All Episodes

 So see what happens here.

-should they be serving a life sentence?
+In Beverly Hills back in 1989, the question is, should they be serving a life sentence?

-And their attorney does not think so, which is why he has been pushing for uh this sentence and this conviction to be vacated and also pushing for a review of this evidence.
+And their attorney does not think so, which is why he has been pushing for this sentence and this conviction to be vacated and also pushing for a review of this evidence.

-He says, because the evidence proves the sexual abuse allegation, and this all especially after so much interest in this case, thanks to social media, thanks to documentaries, thanks to that Netflix, uh docudrama.
+And this all, especially after so much interest in this case, thanks to social media, thanks to documentaries, thanks to that Netflix docudrama.

 A lot of people talking about this case and also talking about the sexual abuse allegation in this case, because that is the central argument of the defense.